quincyliang/quincyliang.github.io/_posts/2019-04-13-how-to-manage-up.markdown

 ## 1. Industry Know How

-As an employee, your firs and foremost capability is **industry know how**, meaning that you have enough knowledge for this job,  market intelligence and industry networking.
+As an employee, your first and foremost capability is **industry know how**, meaning that you have enough knowledge for this job,  market intelligence and industry networking.
 More importantly, you are able to keep up with the industry trend.

 ![nokia](https://raw.githubusercontent.com/quincyliang/quincyliang.github.io/master/static/img/_posts/nokia.png  "nokia")